ADB continues to support Azerbaijan’s effort to increase share of renewable energy

 BAKU, Azerbaijan, September 29.
-Asian Development Bank (ADB) continues to support Azerbaijan’s effort to increase the share of renewable energy, Senior Communications Specialist of ADB, Andrew Achimu told journalists at a media briefing, Trend reports.
+Asian Development Bank (ADB) continues to support Azerbaijan’s effort to increase the share of renewable energy, ADB Director General for Central and West Asia Yevgeniy Zhukov told journalists at a media briefing, Trend reports.

 “We fully support the government of Azerbaijan's effort to increase the share of renewable energy and overall energy capacity through the development of the offshore solar power capacities and we will be looking very carefully at any possibilities to invest in this area,” he said.